LLNL/Abmarl/examples/predator_prey/README.md

 save the animations as `.mp4` videos in the training directory.

 ### Analyzing
-Upon visualizing the trained preator's behavior, we can further investigate the behaviors using the `analyze` command along with an analysis script.
+We can further investigate the learned behaviors using the `analyze` command along with an analysis script.

 Analysis scripts implement a `run` command which takes the environment and the training agent as input arguments.
 At this point, the researcher can define any script to further investigate the agents' behavior.
-In this example, we will craft a script that records how often a predator visits each grid square and how often it attacks from each grid square.
+In this example, we will craft a script that records how often a predator attacks from each grid square.
 This file is [movement_map.py](movement_map.py).

 ```python